 Similarly Vīriya is a spiritual zeal.
 It is not a thought.
 But if you interpret Vīriya as Effort then it becomes a thought, and then of course there is craving.
 Who makes Effort?
 There must be somebody who makes the Effort to want to cultivate, want to do this, and want to do that.
 And that is the thought which is still active.
 When there is no effort what does it mean?
-That's why J. Krishnamurthy said, "Whenever there is a 'meditator' there is no meditation and wherever there is Effort there is no meditation".
+That's why J. Krishnamurthy said, "Whenever there is a 'meditator' there is no meditation".
 Meditation is just silence.
 There is nobody inside there doing meditation.
 It is an understanding, an awakening.
 Not through a thought not through a person.